themosis/documentation/scout.md

 	}
 }
 ```

-Simply write this code in your view:
+Simply write this code inside your view:

 ```html
 @loop